sergiodxa/remix-auth-oauth2/README.md

 	// We receive our custom options and our verify callback constructor(
-		options: Auth0StrategyOptions,
+		{ domain, audience, ...options }: Auth0StrategyOptions,
 		// Here we type the verify callback as a StrategyVerifyCallback receiving
-		// the User type and the OAuth2StrategyVerifyParams with the Auth0Profile
+		// the User type and the OAuth2StrategyVerifyParams with the Auth0Profile.
-		// and the Auth0ExtraParams
-		// This way, when using the strategy the verify function will receive as
-		// params an object with accessToken, refreshToken, extraParams and profile.
-		// The latest two matching the types of Auth0Profile and Auth0ExtraParams.
 		verify: StrategyVerifyCallback<
 			User,
-			OAuth2StrategyVerifyParams<Auth0Profile, Auth0ExtraParams>
+			OAuth2StrategyVerifyParams<Auth0Profile>
 		>,
 	) {
 		// And we pass the options to the super constructor using our own options